numtide/nix-fleet/README.md

 The cache has also been specified in the [flake.nix](flake.nix)' `nixConfig` attribute for the sake of communication.
 The practical effects of this apply only if you run `nix` as a [trusted user](https://nix.dev/manual/nix/2.32/command-ref/conf-file.html#conf-trusted-users), which has considerable security risks and is not recommended.
 Please carefully read the warning in the linked documentation for more context.

-You can use the Cachix CLI to configure the binary cache as described [at the cache site][cachix-numtide] itself.
+In a non-trusted user setup, the binary cache is thus configured on the system level.

 If you're on NixOS, you use the following in your configuration accordingly: